Mallet finger is an injury to the end of your finger that causes it to bend inwards towards your palm.

-It's important to wash both your finger and the splint at least once a day, following the instructions below.
+It's important to wash both your finger and the splint at least once a day, following these instructions:

-- Keep your finger flat on the table, cut the strapping, and slide the splint off your finger.
+- Keep your finger flat on a table, cut the strapping, and slide the splint off your finger.

-- Slide the splint back over the fingertip, still keeping the finger straight.
+- Slide the splint back over your fingertip, keeping your finger straight.

-- Replace the strapping – this should cover the middle of the splint, but shouldn't cover the middle joint of the finger.
+- Replace the strapping – this should cover the middle of the splint but should not cover the middle joint of your finger.

-It should take six to eight weeks for your finger to heal, after which time you'll be able to use it again.
-You may be advised to continue to only wear the splint at night for up to four more weeks.
+It should take 6 to 8 weeks for your finger to heal, after which time you'll be able to use it again.
+You may be advised to continue to only wear the splint at night for up to 4 more weeks.